sous-chefs/apt/README.md

 * `['apt']['cacher_dir']` - directory used by cacher-ng service, default is '/var/cache/apt-cacher-ng'
 * `['apt']['cacher-client']['restrict_environment']` - restrict your node to using the `apt-cacher-ng` server in your Environment, default is 'false'
 * `['apt']['compiletime']` - force the `cacher-client` recipe to run before other recipes.
 It forces apt to use the proxy before other recipes run.
 Useful if your nodes have limited access to public apt repositories.
 This is overridden if the `cacher-ng` recipe is in your run list.
 Default is 'false'
+* `['apt']['apt_installed']` - whether the apt package manager is
+  installed.
+This attribute is true by default if `node['platform_family']` is Debian, otherwise it is false.
+If your system is not detected as a Debian family distribution, or if you've otherwise installed apt on your system to manage packages, set this to true.

 Resources/Providers
 -------------------